The content of this site is for educational use only.

 Slippery Hill Logo

-If you use the Slippery-Hill website, please consider donating to help pay for server costs and technical assistance.
+Donations help pay for server costs and technical assistance.
 Thanks to the Brandywine Friends of Old Time Music, your donations are tax deductible.
-Send a check to Sheldon Sandler, 112 Ponds Lane, Wilmington, Delaware 19807 or use the Brandywine Friends of Old Time Music Donate Button to pay by PayPal or credit card.
-Please specify that the contribution is for the Slippery-Hill.
+Send a personal check to Brandywine Friends of Old Time Music, PO Box 3672, Greenville DE 19807; You can make your donation online and pay via credit card by clicking on, or simply scanning the QR code below with your phone or tablet device.
+Please specify that the contribution is for Slippery Hill.